 Rough Collies are a great choice for first time owners because they are so intelligent and eager to please which in short, means in the right hands and environment, they are very easy to train.
 However, because they are high maintenance on the grooming front, anyone wishing to share their homes with one of these handsome, graceful dogs would need to have the time to dedicate to grooming their canine companion which ideally should be every single day.

 The Rough Collie is a smart dog and a fast learner.
 The downside to this is they are just as quick to pick up bad habits as they are the good ones.
-Their training has to start early with puppies being taught the basics and boundaries as soon as they arrive in their new homes.
-Their training also has to be consistent and always fair throughout a dog’s life so they understand what owners expect of them.
+Their training should start early with puppies being taught the basics and boundaries as soon as they arrive in their new homes.
+Their training also must be consistent and always fair throughout a dog’s life so they understand what owners expect of them.
 Rough Collies are never happier than when they are given something to do which is why they are so amenable to learning new things.

 The Rough Collie has remained one of the most popular family pets for good reason.
 They thrive in a home environment and seem to have an affinity with children of all ages and they enjoy playing games with them.
 However, any interaction between toddlers and a dog should always be supervised by an adult to make sure playtime does not get too boisterous which could result in a small child being knocked over, albeit by accident.